No. 1 Duke mutes No. 16 Spiders 13-6 to close UR's demanding schedule stretch

 “The last four games certainly taught us a lot about what we’re good at and what we’re not good at.
 We’ve got to understand that this game is won and lost on the simple execution of fundamentals.
 We still need a lot of work.”

-Chemotti returned after missing UR’s previous two games because of COVID reasons.
+Chemotti returned after missing UR’s previous two games for COVID-19 reasons.
 Associate head coach Paul Richards stepped in for Chemotti.
 Chemotti is a 2002 graduate of Duke and former lacrosse captain.
 He helped the Blue Devils to back-to-back ACC championships during his junior and senior seasons.

 Senior Ryan Lanchbury scored his 100th goal as a Spider on a three-goal day (one assist).
 Richmond is in its eighth season of Division I lacrosse, and only two other players reached the 100-goal milestone: Teddy Hatfield (123) and Mitch Goldberg (101).

 “I really enjoyed the way Ryan played today.
-His three goals, those were earned,” said Chemotti.
-“He played with a level of hustle and toughness that was great."
+His three goals, those were earned,” Chemotti said.
+“He played with a level of hustle and toughness that was great.”

 (804) 649-6233